jsntv200/redant-home/_posts/2008-08-13-ie5-is-there-anybody-out-there.md

 meta:
   dsq_thread_id: '621262000'
 excerpt:
-excerpt-short: Are any humans still actually using IE5?
+excerpt_short: Are any humans still actually using IE5?
 Or is it just bots
-excerpt-long: Are any humans still actually using IE5?
+excerpt_long: Are any humans still actually using IE5?
 Or is it just bots
 published: false
 date_published: ! ' 2008-08-13'
 updated_at: 2008-08-13